 Residential Colleges are open to all first-year students — it doesn't matter what you plan to major in.
 Whether you want to be an engineer, an artist, a business leader, a writer, a physician or anything else, you can sign up to join whichever Residential College interests you.

 Diversity abounds, even within individual Residential Colleges, which brings interdisciplinary perspective to your experience.
-While you'll share a broad common interest such as social justice or technology, you'll meet classmates from across the country and around the world, with a wide variety of backgrounds.
+While you'll share a broad common interest such as the arts or technology, you'll meet classmates from across the country and around the world, with a wide variety of backgrounds.

 For instance, recent Food College members include mechanical engineering and music education majors.
 You could meet a physics or management major in the Humanities College, find friends studying electrical engineering and chemistry in the Arts College, and connect with education and cell biology majors in the Languages & Cultures College.

 Professors from different disciplines often collaborate in individual colleges, too — so you might find economics and computer science professors working together in the Society & Technology College, or biomedical engineers and psychologists teaming up in the Discovery College.

 How to Sign Up

-The program is part of your academic journey, so you sign up for a Residential College by selecting a Foundation Seminar when you register for your first-semester courses in May.
+The program is part of your academic journey, so you sign up for a Residential College when you register for your first-semester courses, starting in April.
 Your housing assignment will follow, placing you with hallmates who'll accompany you throughout your first year — and form the beginning of lasting Bucknell friendships.